A Space-Efficient Algebraic Approach to Robotic Motion Planning: Introduction

 \section{Introduction}

-In\gi{}, we are given an edge-weighted and vertex-multi-colored graph and are asked to find a minimum-weight closed walk from a given starting vertex $s$ that collects at least~$t$ colors.
-The colors allow us to model a ``collection'' problem, generalizing\footnote{Also of note is the \textsc{Generalized Traveling Salesman Problem} (\textsc{GTSP})~\cite{pop2023comprehensive}, for which solutions are simple paths rather than walks.
-Our results extend to \textsc{GTSP} restricted to complete graphs with edge-weights satisfying the triangle inequality.} the \textsc{Traveling Salesman Problem} by allowing objects to be collectable at multiple vertices in the graph. \gi{} is motivated by robotic motion planning~\cite{englot2017planning,fu2021computationally}, where a robot is tasked with inspecting ``points of interest'' by traveling a route in its configuration space.
-While exact solutions to this problem for a whole motion planning task may be prohibitively expensive to compute---given that the involved configuration space is immensely large and complicated---exact algorithms are nonetheless useful as Mizutani \emph{et al.}~\cite {mizutani2024leveraging} demonstrated by improving an existing planning heuristic~\cite{fu2021computationally} using integer linear programming (ILP) and dynamic programming (DP) exact solvers for \gi{} as subroutines.
-These approaches resulted in improved solution quality with comparable running times on simulated robotic tasks.\looseness=-1

-Mizutani \emph{et al.} noted two limitations of the solvers which constrain their scalability.
-The ILP solver cannot solve problems on large networks\footnote{In their experiments, Mizutani \emph{et al.}~\cite{mizutani2024leveraging} were able to solve instances with roughly $2,000$ vertices and $40,000$ edges.} in part because the ILP itself scales with the number of edges in the network times the number of colors.
-In contrast, the DP solver runs in time linear in the network size but scales exponentially with the number of colors.
-Crucially, this is also true for the memory consumed by the DP and creates a sharp limit for its use case.
-The resulting need for a \gi{} solver which a) runs on large instances and b) has low space consumption was the starting point for our work here.
+We are motivated by robotic inspection planning~\cite{englot2017planning,fu2021computationally}, where a robot is tasked with inspecting ``points of interest'' by traveling a route in its configuration space.
+This problem is modeled combinatorially as \gi{}: given an edge-weighted and vertex-multi-colored graph, find a minimum-weight closed walk from a given starting vertex $s$ that collects at least~$t$ colors.
+The colors allow us to model a ``collection'' problem, generalizing\footnote{Related is the \textsc{Generalized Traveling Salesman Problem} (\textsc{GTSP})~\cite{pop2023comprehensive}, which asks for a simple path rather than a walk.
+Our results extend to \textsc{GTSP} restricted to complete metric graphs.\looseness=-1} the \textsc{Traveling Salesman Problem} by, in our setting, allowing points of interest to be observable from multiple robot configurations.
+Traditionally, roboticists have relied upon heuristic solvers, as exact solutions were viewed as prohibitively expensive to compute.
+Recently, however, Mizutani \emph{et al.}~\cite{mizutani2024leveraging} improved upon the state-of-the-art planning heuristic~\cite{fu2021computationally} by using exact integer linear programming (ILP) and dynamic programming (DP) solvers for \gi{} as subroutines.
+They demonstrated improved solution quality with comparable running times on simulated robotic tasks.
+Mizutani \emph{et al.} noted two limitations of their solvers which constrain their scalability.
+The ILP solver fails on large networks\footnote{The experiments in~\cite{mizutani2024leveraging} were limited to instances with roughly $2,000$ vertices and $40,000$ edges.} in part because the ILP itself scales with the number of edges in the network times the number $|\colorset|$ of colors.
+In contrast, the DP solver's running time scales linearly in the network size but exponentially in~$|\colorset|$.
+Crucially, this exponential dependence on~$|\colorset|$ is also true of the DP's memory consumption, creating a sharp limit for its use case, especially given increasing interest in reducing the hardware (and economic) requirements of motion planning~\cite{ichnowski2020cloud,ichnowski2014cache,ichnowski2020economic,noreen2016optimal}.